FirelyTeam/firely-net-sdk/docu-index.md

 * [Overview] of the supplied assemblies
 * Working with the FhirClient
-	* Creating, updating and deleting resources
+	* [Creating, updating and deleting resources][clientcrud]
 	* Searching for resources
 	* Getting history (previous versions)
 	* Tag operations
+* The FHIR Model
+	* Resources and Datatypes
+	* Primitive properties and Element
+	* Using extensions and idref
-* Using Bundles
+* Bundles and Entries
 	* Intro to Bundles and BundleEntries
 	* [Using Tags in Bundles][tagsbundles]
 * Utility classes